Warranty & Service··19 min read

 What Brands Are Actually Getting From Warranty Tools Today

-The dominant tools in warranty management — Loop, Narvar's return and service modules, Registria, and category-specific platforms — earn consistent complaints in G2 and Capterra reviews for the same reason: the analytics are an afterthought.
-Users describe "counting features, not intelligence."
-Reporting exports to CSV.
-Dashboards surface aggregate claim counts but offer no cross-dimensional analysis.
-There is no fraud scoring.
-There is no failure mode clustering.
-There is no post-claim retention loop.
+The dominant warranty platforms — Loop, Narvar's service modules, Registria, and most category-specific alternatives — draw consistent criticism in G2 and Capterra reviews for the same reason: analytics is an afterthought.
+Users describe tools that count events rather than surface intelligence.
+Dashboards aggregate claim volumes but offer no cross-dimensional breakdowns.
+Reporting means a CSV export.
+There is no fraud signal scoring, no failure mode clustering, and no mechanism connecting claim resolution to post-purchase retention.

-For a brand selling 200,000 units annually across four product lines in a dozen markets, this level of reporting is operationally adequate and strategically useless.
-The state of post-purchase experience in 2026 has moved well past the point where "we tracked it" passes for analytics.
-According to Gartner research on warranty management, fewer than 20% of manufacturers report using warranty data for proactive product quality decisions — the majority treat it as a compliance record.
+For a brand selling 200,000 units across four product lines in a dozen markets, this level of reporting is operationally adequate and strategically empty.
+The state of post-purchase experience in 2026 has moved well past the point where "we tracked it" qualifies as analytics.
+According to Gartner research on warranty management, fewer than 20% of manufacturers use warranty data for proactive quality decisions.
+The majority treat it as a compliance record — which is precisely the problem.

 The 6 Questions Warranty Data Should Answer